 Some of Wobbrock's notable projects are the ability-based design approach to accessible computing, the $-family gesture recognizers, the end-user elicitation design method, the Slide Rule design for touch-based screen reading, ARTool for conducting nonparametric statistical analyses, the Pointing Magnifier assistive pointing and visual aid, and the versatile EdgeWrite text entry system.

-Wobbrock has co-authored over 200 publications and 19 patents, receiving 29 paper awards, including 7 best papers and 8 honorable mentions from ACM CHI, the flagship conference in HCI.
-For his contributions to accessible computing, he received the 2017 SIGCHI Social Impact Award and the 2019 SIGACCESS ASSETS Paper Impact Award, a 10-year lasting-impact award.
-He also received a 10-year lasting impact award from ICMI 2022 for work on gesture recognition.
+Wobbrock has co-authored over 200 publications and 19 patents, receiving 33 paper awards, including 7 best papers and 8 honorable mentions from ACM CHI, the flagship conference in HCI.
+For his contributions to accessible computing, he received the 2017 SIGCHI Social Impact Award and the 2019 SIGACCESS ASSETS Paper Impact Award, a 10-year lasting impact award.
+He also received 10-year lasting impact awards from ICMI 2022 and UIST 2024 for his work on gesture recognition.
 In 2018 and 2021, he was named the #1 Most Influential Scholar in HCI by the citation-ranking system AMiner, and he was runner-up in 2020.
 In 2019, he was inducted into the CHI Academy.
 In 2021, he was named an ACM Fellow "for contributions to human-computer interaction and accessible computing."

 Wobbrock's work and ideas have been reported in The New York Times, The Washington Post, The Seattle Times, The Pittsburgh Post-Gazette, The Huffington Post, The Guardian, Der Spiegel, M.I.T.
 Technology Review, PC World, Self Magazine, USA Today, and other outlets.